 The Apple iOS privacy changes have cost social media platforms like Facebook, Snapchat, Twitter, and YouTube over $9.85 billion in revenue in the second half of this year.

-An investigation by The Financial Times found that Snapchat, Facebook, Twitter, and YouTube lost around $9.85 billion in revenue after Apple introduced App Tracking Transparency (ATT) policy last year.
+The Financial Times investigated that Snapchat, Facebook, Twitter, and YouTube lost around $9.85 billion in revenue after Apple introduced App Tracking Transparency (ATT) policy last year.

 Advertisement technology company Lotame estimated that the four tech platforms lost 12 percent of revenue in the third and fourth quarters, which roughly translates into $9.85 billion.